padrinobook/padrinobook/chapters/creating_the_application.md

 - `plugin`: Creating new Padrino projects based on a template file - it's like a list of commands.

-Later, when *the time comes*, we will add extra gems, for now though we'll grab the current gems using `bundle` by running at the command line:
+Later, when *the time comes*, we will add extra gems, for now though we'll grab the current gems using `bundle`[^bundle] by running at the command line:

 ```sh
 $ bundle install
 ```

+[^bundle]: You can also use the `-b` option during project creation - then bundle will run for your automatically.

 ### Basic Layout